mpontus/gotoc/README.md

 This is an example project I'm making to teach myself mobile development.

-## Working state

-Don't try to run this app.
-It could not be launched at the time of writing.

 ## Technology Stack

 Platform choices for this app now primarily consist of: